Equestrian events at the Summer Olympics: Paris Games

-Equestrian events were first held at the 1900 Paris Olympic Games, although it did not include any of the disciplines seen today.
-There were 4 different equestrian events jumping, high jump, long jump, and mail coach.
+Equestrian events were first held at the 1900 Paris Olympic Games.
+Five different equestrian events were held: individual jumping, high jump, long jump, hacks and hunter combined, and mail coach.

-The polo competition consisted of 4 teams made up of players from Britain, France, Mexico, Spain, and the United States.
+The polo competition consisted of 4 mixed teams made up of players from Britain, France, Mexico, Spain, and the United States.

-Grand Prix Jumping, which was similar to today's show jumping event, for which 45 competitors entered, though only 37 competed.
+Grand Prix Jumping, which was similar to today's show jumping event, had 45 competitors entered, though only 37 competed.
 The first and second place was taken by riders from Belgium (1.
 Aimé Haageman on Benton, Illinois, 2.
 Georges van der Poële riding Winsor Squire), while a French rider, Louis de Champsavin, on his mount Terpsichore, got the third place.

 The High Jump competition resulted in a tie between French rider Dominique Gardere on Canela and Italian Gian Giorgio Trissino on Oreste, with both of their horses clearing 1.85 meters, and the bronze was given to Constant van Langendonck of Belgium, whose mount, Extra Dry, cleared 1.70 meters.
 However, Constant van Langendonck and Extra Dry were able to clinch the gold in the Long Jump competition, clearing a distance of 6.10 meters.
 Trissino and Oreste won the silver, clearing 5.70 meters, and M. de Bellegarde of France won the bronze with the 5.30 meter jump by his mount Tolla.